brandon-stewart-rgb/inquirer-node/README.md

 # Installation

-Clone the repo, install the depenencies and run from the command line.
+Clone the repo, install the dependencies and run <node index.js> from the command line.

 # Usage